daniel-bvm/xterm-agent/README.md

 - Only commands that complete within the timeout period will return results
 - By default, the server has access to the same file system permissions as the user running it
 - Some interactive commands may not work as expected due to the non-interactive nature of the terminal interface

+## Troubleshooting

+If you encounter issues:

+1. Check that your Python version is 3.10 or higher
+2. Verify that the paths in your configuration file are correct and absolute
+3. Make sure the virtual environment is properly activated when installing dependencies
+4. Review your MCP client's logs for connection errors

 ## License